-The minimal version of the SM contains one complex Higgs doublet, resulting in one physical neutral CP-even Higgs boson after electroweak symmetry breaking (EWSB).
-Therefore, the discovery of the SM Higgs boson is a milestone in the quest to understand EWSB and has put the final piece of the SM in place.
-To date, fits of the Higgs couplings performed by ATLAS [72] and CMS [73] show no deviations from SM expectations.
-(A combined global fit of the Higgs couplings based on the run-1 results was performed by a collaboration of which I was a member in [108].)
+The minimal version of the SM contains one complex Higgs doublet, resulting in one physical neutral $\mathcal{CP}$ -even Higgs boson after EWSB.
+Therefore, the discovery of the SM

+Higgs boson is a milestone in the quest to understand EWSB and has put the final piece of the SM in place.
+To date, fits of the Higgs couplings performed by ATLAS [77] and CMS [78] show no deviations from SM expectations.
+(A combined global fit of the Higgs couplings based on the run-1 results was performed by a collaboration of which I was a member in [112].)
 However, conceptually there is no reason why the Higgs sector should be minimal and the SM is not necessarily the ultimate theoretical structure responsible for EWSB.